gonzalo-bulnes/simple_token_authentication/README.md

 Usage
 -----

 ### Tokens Generation

 Assuming `user` is an instance of `User`, which is _token authenticatable_: each time `user` will be saved, and `user.authentication_token.blank?` it receives a new and unique authentication token (via `Devise.friendly_token`).

+### Token Request

+Simple Token Authentication only provides the functionality to authenticate a user based on their authentication_token.
+For example how to setup your controller to get the token at first please check this [wiki](https://github.com/gonzalo-bulnes/simple_token_authentication/wiki/Initial-Devise-sign-in)

 ### Authentication Method 1: Query Params